Juliusan/dainynas/README.md

 	$ sudo apt install texlive lilypond

-If your system can run Makefile, then to generate `dainos.pdf` file in the root folder simply run
+If your system contains `make` utility, then to generate `dainos.pdf` file in project's root folder simply run

 	$ make build